Visit Triglav National Park

 100 Years of Preservation

 The country’s only national park encompasses 840 square kilometers, which represents four percent of Slovenia’s territory.
-In 2024, the park celebrates its 100th anniversary, as it was established in 1924 as the Alpine Conservation Park.
+In 2024, the park celebrated its 100th anniversary, as it was established in 1924 as the Alpine Conservation Park.
 Over the years, its boundaries have expanded; its most recent enlargement was in 2010.
 The park today spans 33 settlements, homing over 2,300 people who coexist in harmony with nature – and encourage visitors to do so as well.

 International Recognition